Vuxiii/bachelorCompiler/README.md

 Other than the above, my aim is to have as much fun as possible while developing this compiler.

 ## How to compile & run
-To be able to compile and run this compiler yourself (or for myself in the future when I have forgotten how to do it :S), you need to download the dependencies listed above (Parsley and Regex), and install them on your local machine with maven: `mvn clean install compile package`.
+~~To be able to compile and run this compiler yourself (or for myself in the future when I have forgotten how to do it :S), you need to download the dependencies listed above (Parsley and Regex), and install them on your local machine with maven: `mvn clean install compile package`.~~

+The above should no longer be needed.
+I think I have successfully published the dependencies as a package to github's maven repo.
+I might be wrong.
+Try cloning this repo, and run `mvn install`.
+It should work.

 For this project I am using `Java 17`

 ---